derickson/derickson.github.io/_posts/2018-01-01-year-in-review-17.md

 ## Weather

 My magic mirror logged the temperature to Elasticsearch every 10 minutes this year.
 This is my quick visualization of actual vs predicted daily high and low temperatures.
-The data source is underground.
+The data source is wunderground.

 ![Weather](/images/posts/2018-01-01-qs01.jpg)